tomusdrw/grunt-sync/readme.md

 If you have `updateOnly:true` in your 0.1 config you can remove this option.
 For those who used `updateOnly:false` you have to include `updateAndDelete:true` in 0.2 config to keep the same behavior.

 ## TODO

-Research if it's possible to have better integration with `grunt-contrib-watch` - update only changed files instead of scanning everything.
+* Research if it's possible to have better integration with `grunt-contrib-watch` - update only changed files instead of scanning everything.
+* Some tests for common problems
+* Some tests to assure performance
+* Rewrite `updateAndDelete` in more elegant way (maybe use patterns from source?)